Lookmax Analyzer logo

 Myths vs. reality#

-• Myth: “Filters will save it.”
-Reality: Over-edited images reduce trust; real-world upgrades > fake perfection.
+Myth: "Filters will save it."
+Reality: Over-edited images reduce trust; real-world upgrades beat fake perfection.

 Same-day wins (minutes–hours)

-• Grooming tidy-up: brows (trim/shape), lips (balm), nails (clean/trim).
+Grooming tidy-up: brows (trim/shape), lips (balm), nails (clean/trim).
 If you have facial hair: define neckline/cheeks or go clean-shaven.
-If you prefer hair-removal: smooth upper-lip/sideburns as you like.

-• Photo refresh (if relevant): face a window, camera at eye level, step back slightly for natural proportions.
+Photo refresh: face a window, camera at eye level, step back slightly for natural proportions.

 Quick photo refresh (2 minutes)